sigmaister/copy_CollapsOS/apps/README.md

 simpler and more efficient.
 However, if your shell is a big program, it might run into zasm's limits.
 In that case, you'd have to assemble your shell separately.

+## Common features

+The folder `lib/` contains code shared in more than one apps and this has the effect that some concepts are exactly the same in many application.
+They are therefore sharing documentation, here.

+### Number literals

+There are decimal, hexadecimal and binary literals.
+A "straight" number is parsed as a decimal.
+Hexadecimal literals must be prefixed with `0x` (`0xf4`).
+Binary must be prefixed with `0b` (`0b01100110`).

+Decimals and hexadecimal are "flexible".
+Whether they're written in a byte or a word, you don't need to prefix them with zeroes.
+Watch out for overflow, however.

+Binary literals are also "flexible" (`0b110` is fine), but can't go over a byte.

+There is also the char literal (`'X'`), that is, two quotes with a character in the middle.
+The value of that character is interpreted as-is, without any encoding involved.
+That is, whatever binary code is written in between those two quotes, it's what is evaluated.
+Only a single byte at once can be evaluated thus.
+There is no escaping. `'''` results in `0x27`.
+You can't express a newline this way, it's going to mess with the parser.

+### Expressions

+An expression is a bunch of literals or symbols assembled by operators.
+For now, only `+`, `-` and `*` operators are supported.
+No parenthesis yet.

+Symbols have a different meaning depending on the application.
+In zasm, it's labels and constants.
+In basic, it's variables.

+Expressions can't contain spaces.